AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

     - No foodplace will be rated.
     - Error details shown in the status message: `Invalid command format! rate: Edits the rating ...`

+### Getting Help

+- *Prerequisites:* <br>
+    - BiteBuddy is running.

+1. Valid Test Case - Using the help button:<br>
+    Steps:
+    - Click the help button on the top left side of the window
+    Expected:
+      - Help window should open with a link to the user guide.

+1. Valid Test Case - Using the help command to get user guide:<br>
+    Command: `help`<br>
+    Expected:
+      - Help window should open with a link to the user guide.

+1. Valid Test Case - Using the help command to get specific command usage:<br>
+    Command: `help list`<br>
+    Expected:
+    - Command usage of `list` is shown in status message: `list: Lists all foodplaces in BiteBuddy...`

+1. Invalid Test Case - Using an **invalid command word** as a parameter for the help command:<br>
+    Command: `help unknown`<br>
+    Expected:
+    - Error details shown in the status message: `Unknown command`

 ### Saving data